Amazon stops police using its face-recognition tech - RFI

 "And in recent days, Congress appears ready to take on this challenge."

-Amazon shareholders last year rejected proposals to prohibit sales of facial recognition technology to governments and study how it might threaten privacy or civil rights.

-The failed proposals were put forth by a group of shareholders but opposed by the board of directors at Seattle-based Amazon.

-IBM this week said it is no longer selling general purpose facial recognition software and is opposed to using such technology for racial profiling or mass surveillance.
+IBM this week said it no longer sells general purpose facial recognition software and is opposed to using such technology for racial profiling or mass surveillance.

 The century-old technology firm called for responsible national standards regarding how facial recognition systems should be used by police agencies.